 Where will our property markets be in 3 years?

-One group of forecasts — those by BIS Oxford Economics suggests we are in for a soft landing.
+While there are a lot of property pessimist out there, one group of forecasts — those by BIS Oxford Economics suggests we are in for a soft landing.

 Their Residential Property Prospects 2018-2021 report, which predicts the Australian property market outlook, has been getting a lot of press lately, so I thought I’d share their conclusions with you and give you my thoughts.